remaudcorentin-dev/django-generic-data-loader/README.md

 ```

 TODO:
-- Advandced usage example,
+- Advanced usage example(s),
-- Description of all rules and functions,
+- Description of all available rules and functions,
 - Guide to create additional "standard custom" functions